NateWr/social-venues-events-calendar-pro/readme.txt

 = Developers =

-This plugin uses the font icons from [Font Awesome](http://fortawesome.github.io/Font-Awesome/ "Icon font for the web") to display social media icons.
-The selection of available networks is based on the icons available in this pack.
+This plugin uses the [Socicon](http://socicon.com/ "Socicon - an icon font for social networks") font to display the icons.
+It supports many more social networks than I've included here, so if you're missing one let me know.
+It can be added easily if the Socicon font supports it.

 However, this plugin provides filters so you can easily customize and extend it for your particular needs.
 These filters allow you to: